J-Siu/johnsiu.com/content/blog/docker-mpd-lite.md

 Library|Usage
 ---|---
-`alsa-lib`|Linux Alsa sound system.
+`alsa-lib`|Linux ALSA sound system.
 This is for sound output.
 `ffmpeg-libs`|This take care of 99% of audio file playback.
 `sqlite-libs`|For mpd song database.